baylibre-acme/pyacmegraph/README.md

   --shunts SHUNTS     list of shunts to use in mOhms (comma separated list,
                       one shunt value per channel, starting at channel 0) Ex:
                       100,50,250
+  --vbat VBAT         Force a constant Vbat value (in Volts) to be used for
+                      computing power, in place of ACME measured vbat --ishunt            Display Ishunt instead of Power (do not capture Vbat and do not compute Power
   --verbose, -v       print debug traces (various levels v, vv, vvv)

 This tools captures exclusively Vbat and Vshunt values from ACME probes.
 Using Rshunt